WeiKangda/LLMs-Exploratory-Bias-Mitigation/README.md

 ### Swap and Rewrite Explanations (CDA Experiments)

-> **⚠️ Important Note**: For fair comparison in CDA experiments, this script should be run on files generated with the complete 3-step story generation pipeline (story generation → filtering → moral stance update).
+> **⚠️ Important Note**: For fair comparison between CDA and our bias mitigation method, this script should be run on files generated with the complete 3-step story generation pipeline (story generation → filtering → moral stance update).

 ```bash
 # Generate counterfactual data for CDA (Counterfactual Data Augmentation) experiments